-China diplomat: centers for Muslims there are “campuses”
+Chinese envoy calls Muslim detention centers ‘campuses’

-GENEVA (AP) — Detention centers for Muslims in the western Chinese province of Xinjiang are “campuses, not camps” and are set to be closed as a “training program” for the ethnic Uighurs is downsized, a top Chinese diplomat said Friday.
+GENEVA (AP) — A top Chinese diplomat claimed Friday that detention centers for Muslims in China’s western province of Xinjiang are “campuses, not camps” and said they are eventually going to be closed as a “training program” for ethnic Uighurs is downsized.

 At the U.N.
-Human Rights Council in Geneva, Executive Vice Foreign Minister Le Yucheng reiterated China’s insistence that the centers are designed to provide training and fight terrorism that, he said, has infected the region for years.
-He also took aim at a U.S.-led “side event” in Geneva on Xinjiang — calling that “unacceptable” interference in Chinese sovereignty.
+Human Rights Council in Geneva, Executive Vice Foreign Minister Le Yucheng reiterated China’s insistence that the detention centers are designed to provide training and fight regional terrorism.
+He also claimed that officials from around the world, including from the U.N., had visited the region and that the detention centers in Xinjiang are “actually boarding schools or campuses, not camps” as reported by critics.

-He said officials from around the world, including from the U.N., had visited the region and that the centers in Xinjiang are “actually boarding schools or campuses, not camps as claimed by the ill-intentioned few.”
+The U.S. State Department said this week that China has “significantly intensified” a campaign of mass detentions of minority Uighurs over the last year, with between 800,000 and 2 million people from the Xinjiang Uighur Autonomous Region interned in camps.
+The centers have drawn condemnation from across the world.

-He didn’t specify when the centers would be closed, other than telling reporters afterward that they would be “at the appropriate time.”
+Le told reporters he had recently visited some Uighur centers in Xinjiang — and played ping pong and ate halal food there.
+He didn’t specify when the detention centers would be closed, other than telling reporters later that would happen “at the appropriate time.”

 Most Read Nation & World Stories